autorope/donkeycar/docs/utility/donkey.md

 * Uses the config file from the `--config` path (optionally)
 * Saves the model into `--model`
 * Uses the model type `--type`
-* Supports a logic function to filter records if this is defined in the variable `TRAIN_FILTER` in the `my_config.py` file.
+* Supports filtering of records using a function defined in the variable `TRAIN_FILTER` in the `my_config.py` file.
 For example:

   ```python
   def filter_record(record):
       return record['user/throttle'] > 0